Carnival Ecstasy accidents and incidents

 |20 July 1998||Fire Accident|

-The ship's fire suppression system didn't suppress the fire.
+Liner's fire suppression system didn't suppress the fire.
 Fortunately, the accident happened when the ship was near PortMiami, so fire-fighting tugboats quickly responded and assisted it.

 On board, firefighters extinguished the fire by ~9 pm.
 The National Transportation Safety Board (NTSB) investigation report determined as probable cause for the fire the unauthorized welding (done by crew members in the laundry room).
 In the ventilation system, the welding ignited a large accumulation of lint.
 The extensive fire damage was contributed by the lack of automatic fire water sprinkler system on the aft mooring deck.
-As compensation, all passengers received full refund plus a free Carnival cruise.
+As compensation, all passengers received a full refund plus free Carnival cruise.

 You can add more details on reported here accident or submit new / your own Carnival Ecstasy ship incident ("Cruise Minus" report) via CruiseMapper's contact form.